appsmithorg/appsmith-docs/website/docs/product/telemetry.md

 ## Disable telemetry

-Telemetry sharing is an optional setting, and you can disable telemetry either from Admin Settings or by making changes to the environment variable.
+Sharing telemetry is optional, and you can disable telemetry either from Admin Settings or by making changes to the environment variable.

 ### Admin Settings